yigitozbek/yella-community/README.md

 ## What is Yella Community?

 * Yella Framework provides you with an infrastructure by providing you with the latest technology in a fast and efficient way while you are making a web project.
-Although Yella Community is free, it offers many conveniences to developers
+Yella Community offers many conveniences to developers as it is free.

 * If there is a deleted data, it ensures that the data is not returned without writing any code instead of constantly writing to the condition so that the data does not come.